Audi RS 4

-Its main market competitors include the BMW M3, Mercedes-Benz C63, Lexus IS-F (formerly) and Cadillac ATS-V (now Cadillac CT4-V Blackwing).
+Its main market competitors include the BMW M3, Mercedes-Benz C 63 AMG, Lexus IS-F (formerly) and Cadillac ATS-V (now Cadillac CT4-V Blackwing).

 B5 (Typ 8D, 1999–2001)

 The original B5 Audi RS 4 Avant quattro (Typ 8D) was introduced by Audi in late 1999, for main production and sale from 2000, as the successor to the Porsche / Quattro GmbH joint venture-developed Audi RS2 Avant.
 Like its predecessor, the RS 4 was available only as an Avant and was built on an existing platform, in this case, the Volkswagen Group B5 platform shared with the A4 and S4.
 Retail price was around DM 103,584.
 The RS 4 was available for sale in most of Europe, parts of Asia and in some Latin American countries.

 Audi produced 6,030 units between 1999 and 2001.

 B5 bodywork and styling

 Although related to the B5 S4, many of the outer body panels were altered, with wider front and rear wheel arches to allow for the wider axle track on the RS 4.
 With unique front and rear bumpers and side sills, and the rear spoiler from the S4 Avant, the aerodynamic modifications achieved a drag coefficient of Cd 0.34.
 Although the B5 S4 came in a saloon car body style, the B5 RS 4 was only available in the Avant version.

 Luggage space, measured according to the industry standard VDA method was 390 L with the rear seats in the upright position, and 1250 L with the seats folded flat.